-A DEXA (dual energy X-ray absorptiometry) scan is used to check the strength of your bones, by using X-ray equipment and a computer to measure bone density.
+A DEXA (dual energy X-ray absorptiometry) scan uses X-ray equipment to check the density (strength) of your bones.

-Generally, the more dense the bone, with less air spaces, the stronger it is, and the less likely it is to break or fracture.
+That's why it's also known as a bone density scan.
+Generally, the denser the bone, with fewer air spaces, the stronger it is.
+This makes it less likely to break or fracture.

 When is a DEXA scan performed?

 Your healthcare provider might suggest you have a DEXA scan if you are at increased risk of developing a bone condition like osteoporosis.
 Osteoporosis is a condition where your bones are thinner and weaker than normal.
 This means that they can break more easily, eg, after a small bump or fall.

 You might be at risk of weaker bones if you:

 - have a health condition such as arthritis, inflammatory bowel disease or coeliac disease

 - have had early menopause (younger than 40 years of age)